When Brian received confirmation that he had Parkinson’s Disease, he felt his beautiful life shattering into fragments.

 "Talking with fellow residents really helped with those psychological questions, like what would my future now look like and how would it affect my loved ones."

-Now requiring high support accommodation, Brian temporarily relocated to MSWA’s Treendale Gardens in Australind until MSWA’s newest supported accommodation facility was opened in Butler in January this year.
+Now requiring high support accommodation, Brian temporarily relocated to MSWA’s Treendale Gardens in Australind until MSWA’s newest supported accommodation facility was opened in Butler in January 2019.

 Not only is Brian’s new home closer to family, the MSWA Services Centre is next door where he can access physiotherapy, counselling, speech therapy, nursing, occupational therapy, peer groups and education sessions.